alexandrabaturina/evaluating-news-article-with-nlp/README.md

 # Evaluating News Articles With NLP
 ## Overview
-Web tool to run Natural Language Processing on news article or blog posts.
+**Evaluating News Articles with NLP** is a web tool to run [Natural Language Processing](https://en.wikipedia.org/wiki/Natural_language_processing) on news articles or blog posts.

+The app is built as forth project of Udacity [Front End Web Developer nanodegree program](https://www.udacity.com/course/front-end-web-developer-nanodegree--nd0011).

+The goal of this project is to practice with:
+* Setting up Webpack
+* Sass styles
+* Webpack loaders and plugins
+* Creating layouts and page design
+* Service workers
+* Using APIs and creating requests to external urls
 ## Features
 ## Dev Dependencies
+Cool tech stuff used in this project.
 ## Getting Started

 ### Prerequisites
 ### Running
 ## Authors